 1. What it is:

 A papilloma is a fancy term (or medical term) for a benign wart.
-While they are not pretty and can grow in very inconvenient places, these Oral warts are not always something to worry about.
+While they are not pretty and can grow in very inconvenient places, these oral dog warts are not always something to worry about.
 It’s likely all dogs are exposed to the canine papilloma virus – but not all develop these rough, cauliflower-like warts, which are sometimes round, but often odd-shaped.
 Papilloma growths usually stop growing and disappear on their own between 1 and 5 months.
 They often pop up in clusters – mainly in the mouth, sometimes spreading to the nose, eyes or very occasionally to other parts of the body.
 They can become particularly dangerous IF they begin to collect in the throat.